jaateixeira/nameit/README.md

 ## Advantages of retrieving a file from a hard drive over the publisher's website

 - Faster to find it
-- Faster to get it
+- Faster to open it
 - Faster to print it (consider sustainability and ecological issues before printing)
 - Less duplication of digital resources (not you are saving space on your hard disk and saving traffic on the web)
 - No need to login